You are here

 Rules about overtime averaging

-Your employer must post their application and the Ministry’s approval where workers can see them.
-But before they can go ahead with averaging, they need your agreement.
+Before your employer can go ahead with averaging, they need your agreement.

 An overtime agreement must be in writing and should be dated and signed by you or your union and your employer.